c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 acl allow execute always = True
 ```

-Naturally you'll also need to restart smbd after these changes — on ubuntu with
+Naturally you'll also need to restart smbd after these changes — on Ubuntu with
 systemd use `sudo systemctl restart smbd`.
 You'll also need to add a samba
 password to your user with `sudo smbpasswd -a $your_user_name`